Building project; application for an isolated exception to the development plan

-Digital submission of applications for isolated exceptions is currently only possible for construction projects in the districts of Altötting (without the town of Burghausen), Aschaffenburg, Augsburg, Bad Tölz-Wolfratshausen, Cham, Ebersberg (without the municipality of Vaterstetten), Hof, Kronach, Main-Spessart, Neustadt a.d.Waldnaab, Pfaffenhofen a.d.Ilm, Straubing-Bogen, Traunstein (without the large district town of Traunstein) and Weilheim-Schongau, as well as in the city of Kitzingen.
+Digital submission of applications for isolated exceptions is currently only possible for construction projects in the districts of Altötting (without the town of Burghausen), Aschaffenburg (without the town of Alzenau), Augsburg, Bad Tölz-Wolfratshausen, Cham, Ebersberg (excluding the municipality of Vaterstetten), Hof, Kronach, Main-Spessart, Neustadt a.d.Waldnaab, Pfaffenhofen a.d.Ilm, Straubing-Bogen, Traunstein (excluding the large district town of Traunstein) and Weilheim-Schongau, as well as in the town of Kitzingen.

 - The application for an isolated exception to the stipulations of a development plan can be submitted digitally using the online assistant.
 The documents are uploaded in the online assistant in electronic form (files in PDF format).
 Signatures are replaced by authentication using the "BayernID" user account.

 - The application first reaches the lower building supervisory authority, which immediately forwards it to the responsible municipality.

 The processing time depends on the scope and complexity of the project and the current workload of the municipality.